Autism Therapy Across Different Settings

 Applied Behavior Analysis (ABA)

 Applied Behavior Analysis (ABA) is the most commonly used therapy for children with autism.
-It focuses on developing social skills, improving language competency, and enhancing good behavior using positive reinforcement techniques, meaningful rewards, and consequences.
+It focuses on developing social skills, improving language competence, and enhancing good behavior using positive reinforcement techniques, meaningful rewards, and consequences.
 ABA therapy helps individuals with autism acquire new skills, reduce challenging behaviors, and improve overall functioning.
 It is often tailored to meet the specific needs of each individual.
 To learn more about ABA therapy, visit our article on autism therapy for children.

 Relationship Development Intervention (RDI)